 4. Try Group Meditation

-Doing meditation with other people makes you accountable to them, according to the co-founder of Mindfulness Meditation Group in North Caroline, Charles Francis.
+Doing meditation with other people makes you accountable to them, according to the co-founder of Mindfulness Meditation Group in North Carolina, Charles Francis.

 Group meditation can also create a healthy and positive environment where we push each other to thrive.